AhmedQureshiLIVE/AhmedQureshiLIVE/README.md

 - 👋 Hi, I’m @AhmedQureshiLIVE
-- 👀 I’m interested in Computer Science
-- 🌱 I’m currently working on a Web Browser
+- 💎 This is the Fan Page of @AhmedQureshiCEO
-- 💞️ I’m looking to collaborate on Worklow
+- 📊 Be sure to be active on this page
-- 📫 Email Contact: Ahmed.Qureshi@usa.com
+- 📪 Email Contact: Ahmed.Qureshi@usa.com